- Register of Wills

 Marriage Record Fees

 The cost for a marriage record varies from county to county.
-Montgomery County charges are as follows:
+Montgomery County charges, payable by check or money order, are as follows:

 |Type of Fee||Fee Amount|